layilin/SP23-33852/_annotations/book4.md

 [plant] 149.463 balm.
 The name of various aromatic plants, particularly those of the genera *Melissa* and *Melittis*.

+149.456n papilionaceous.
+Butterfly shaped flowers of a legume subspecies.

-149.457n The juice of each may be made into a pleasant cool drink; and, being distilled, yield an excellent spirit.
+149.459n The juice of each may be made into a pleasant cool drink; and, being distilled, yield an excellent spirit.
 Mobby or mobbie, an alcoholic drink made from the sweet potato.
 The origin of the drink's name is Carib.

 [plant] 149.462n mezamby.
 Gilmore identifies mezamby as probably *Cleome gynandra*, a plant native to the tropical and subtropical Old World.